ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Rationale

 <p align="center">
-  <code>""</code>Problems that remain persistently insoluble should always be suspected as questions asked in the wrong way."</code>
+  <code>"Problems that remain persistently insoluble should always be suspected as questions asked in the wrong way."</code>
 </p>
 <p align="center">
   <code>—Alan Watts</code>